-Nick sat down on the sofa, leaving a comfortable distance between them.
+He returned with two Christmas-themed wine glasses and a bottle of cheap Merlot.
+He sat down on the sofa, leaving a comfortable distance between them.

-Nick obliged, then got to work on the cork.
+Jack moved over a bit, then got to work on the cork.
 But the cork had other plans.
 It refused to budge.
 He hoped Mary wasn’t watching this, but her laughter said otherwise.

 “I can only imagine,” Mary said.

-Nick carried the wine glasses over to Mary.
+Jack carried the wine glasses over to Mary.